onflow/cadence/docs/language.md

 ### Inheritance and Abstract Types

 There is **no** support for inheritance.
-Inheritance is a feature common in other programming languages, that allows including the fields and functions of a type (e.g. for classes this is known as the superclass) in another type (e.g. for classes this is known as the subclass).
+Inheritance is a feature common in other programming languages, that allows including the fields and functions of one type in another type.

 Instead, follow the "composition over inheritance" principle, the idea of composing functionality from multiple individual parts, rather than building an inheritance tree.

-Furthermore, there is also **no** support for abstract types (e.g. abstract class).
-An abstract type is a feature common in other programming languages, that prevents creating values of the type and only allows the creation of values of a subtype (e.g. subclass).
+Furthermore, there is also **no** support for abstract types.
+An abstract type is a feature common in other programming languages, that prevents creating values of the type and only allows the creation of values of a subtype.
 In addition, abstract types may declare functions, but omit the implementation of them and instead require subtypes to implement them.

 Instead, consider using [interfaces](#interfaces).